-Did you know account sharing could be taking place on your membership site?
+Did you know you could be losing money to account sharing on your membership site?

 By default, WordPress allows multiple sessions from a single user account.
-This means that if the login details of a member’s account have been shared, more than one person could be accessing your site with the username and password for that user.
+This means if a member shares their login details, more than one person could be accessing your site with that member’s username and password.

-If this is something that you don’t want to be allowed on your website, the following guide on how to prevent account sharing on your membership site will help you put a stop to concurrent logins in WordPress.
+If this is something that you don’t want on your website, the following guide on how to prevent account sharing on your membership site will help you put a stop to concurrent logins in WordPress.

 But before we show you how to prevent account sharing on your membership site, let’s quickly look at why you might want to put a stop to this practice.